Skip to content

 Incremental "last point" version

 EMA is naturally incremental: each step depends only on the previous one.
-It can be cached in sdk.state:
+It can be cached in sdk.state (which persists across bars):

 python